dvdmtw98/blog/blog-vault/articles/2023-12-31-building-home-lab-part-1.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+> - **Apr., 04 2026**
+> 	- Removed the Windows 10 Enterprise link from Part 6 and 8 as it's been removed from Microsoft’s website.
 > -  **Mar., 28 2026**
 > 	- Updated Part 3, 4, 5, 8, 9 and 11 with new images and descriptions to reflect the changes introduced in Part 2.
 > 	- Added steps in Part 8 and 9 to configure pfSense interface using the GUI.